Affording a WNS Education

 WNS will consider the tuition of siblings in private elementary or secondary schools; but in order to receive assistance from us you must apply for assistance at all schools your children attend.
 You should note that since loans are available for college, WNS does not make allowances for education expenses of college-age or adult dependents.

-If parents are living separately, both custodial and non-custodial parents must complete a FAST application and submit all required documents.
+If parents are living separately, both custodial and non-custodial parents must complete a Clarity application and submit all required documents.
 We expect both parents to contribute to the education of their child.

 Financial information is required of all adults, including step-parents, involved in the applicant’s life.
-The financial information submitted to FAST must include all household income and assets.
+The financial information submitted to Clarity must include all household income and assets.

 Divorced and/or separated parents are expected to submit independent financial information as part of a joint family application.
 We consider that both parents have an obligation to contribute to the extent they can to their child’s educational expenses.
 We take into account the assets and income of both parents.
 We cannot be bound by the assertion that one parent has disclaimed legally or otherwise any responsibility for educational expenses.
 If either parent has remarried, we will consider the income of the household.